 While this can be blamed directly on Twitter failing to attract new active users, it could also be a signal that the supply side of the ebook market is now outweighing demand.

-By whichever conclusion, one thing is very clear – Twitter is not, and will not in the near future, deliver new potential ebook buyers in enough numbers to soak up the increase in the number of new authors and new ebooks.
+By whichever conclusion, one thing is very clear – Twitter is not, and will not in the near future, deliver streams of new potential ebook buyers in enough numbers to soak up the increase in the number of new authors and new ebooks.

 The combination of an oversupplied ebook market, and the failure of Twitter to attract new users, who could become potential ebook buyers, is not good news at all for self-published authors.